MechanicalRock/mechanicalrock.github.io/_posts/2023-10-14-bypass-oidc-trust.md

 Github does provide the branch name as the `ref` value of the JWT [shown here](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#understanding-the-oidc-token) so a way to validate the branch name is possible.

-And then we go to check which values we can use as part of the Trust Policy condition operators [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_iam-condition-keys.html#cross-condition-keys-wif)
+When we go to check which values we can use as part of the Trust Policy condition operators [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_iam-condition-keys.html#cross-condition-keys-wif)

 The available keys are: